Super LiDAR Intensity for Robotic Perception: Conclusion

 \section{Conclusion}

-In this work, we introduce a novel benchmark dataset and a framework for generating dense LiDAR reflectance images from sparse measurements, addressing key challenges such as domain adaptation, intensity calibration, and reflectance restoration.
+In this work, we introduce a novel benchmark dataset and a framework for generating dense LiDAR intensity images from sparse measurements, addressing key challenges such as domain adaptation, intensity calibration, and intensity images restoration.
 Future work will explore generalizing our approach to repeating-scanning LiDAR sensors and balancing real-time performance with densification quality.
-We also aim to leverage super-resolution reflectance images to enhance robotic perception in dynamic and challenging environments.
+We also aim to leverage super-resolution LiDAR intensity images to enhance robotic perception in challenging environments.

 [

 ]